 The 2018 Easton Beast X is the progeny of the 2017 Easton Z-Core line of bats.
 That is, the Beast X is a line of single piece aluminum bats that come in a light (speed) or heavy (loaded) swing speed.
-There is a subset of the Beast X that is referred to as the Hybrid but we review that elsewhere.
-After extensive use with the Beast X we put together this 2018 Easton Beast X Review.
+There is a subset of the Beast X that is referred to as the Hybrid, but we review that elsewhere.
+After extensive use with the Beast X, we put together this 2018 Easton Beast X Review.

 2018 Easton Beast X Recommendations

 If you like the feel of a single piece aluminum bat then there is no doubt you'll appriciate the 2018 Easton Beast X. The Z-Core was one of the more popular single piece aluminuns for its long barrel (for an aluminum) and hot out of the wrapper feel.
-The only question you'll need to decide up is if you want the Speed or XL.
+The only question you'll need to decide on is if you want the Speed or XL.